jboss-developer/jboss-brms-quickstarts/helloworld-bpmsuite/README.md

 What is it?
 -----------

-This project demonstrates how to use BPM Suite to manage and deploy business process.
+This project demonstrates how to use BPM Suite to manage and deploy business processes.

 * The `HelloworldProcessTest` class starts a process that was defined in BPM Suite

-_Note:_ The bpms-project.helloworld process was defined on the following dependency: org.jboss.quickstarts.brms:bpms_project:6.1.0.
-It is available on the the git repository: <https://github.com/jboss-developer/jboss-brms-repository.git>
+_Note_: The bpms-project.helloworld process is defined in the following dependency: org.jboss.quickstarts.brms:bpms_project:6.1.0.
+It is available in this git repository: <https://github.com/jboss-developer/jboss-brms-repository.git>

-The Maven dependency is available at the following Maven Repository: `http://localhost:8080/business-central/maven2/`
+The Maven dependency is available in the following Maven Repository: <http://localhost:8080/business-central/maven2/>

 This quickstart does not contain a user interface layer.